Oven Roasted Candied Pecans are super easy to make, require just a handful of ingredients, and are loved by everyone that tastes them.

-In a medium to bowl beat the egg white and water until the egg white are foamy.
+In a medium to bowl beat the egg white and water until the egg white is foamy.
 This can be done with a whisk or a fork.
 Instead, I use a hand mixer to keep the recipe quick, it only takes about 30 to 44 seconds with a mixer.
+(Photo 1)

-Add the vanilla, sugar, brown sugar, cinnamon and salt.
+Add the vanilla, sugar, brown sugar, cinnamon, and salt.
 Mix until well blended.
+(Photo 2)

 Add the pecans and stir until they are completely coated.
-Make sure to stir up from the bottom of the bowl to incorporate all of the egg white mixture.
+Make sure to stir up from the bottom of the bowl to incorporate all of the egg whites.
+(Photo 3)

 The first time you stop to stir, it will seem like a sloppy mess.
 It’s OK, just stir and get as much of the mixture off the bottom of the pan as you can.

 By the second 15 minute stop it won’t be nearly as gooey or sticky.
-Some of the egg white coating will begin to look like sand.
-This is good, put it back into the oven.
+As the coating cooks will begin to look like sand.
+(Photo 5) This is good, put it back into the oven.
 Just trust the process.

 Do not turn the temperature up on the oven.
 The lower baking temperature allows the pecans to roast without burning the sugar coating.